branflake2267/debugging-angular-appengine/README.md

 [![Debugging Video Tutorial](https://img.youtube.com/vi/H-sMmxfNxBM/0.jpg)](https://www.youtube.com/watch?v=H-sMmxfNxBM)

 ## Part 2: Debugging Angular as the Client & Express as the server
-Part 2 covers debugging Angular as the client with Express as the web server, which will be hosted on App Engine.
+Part 2 takes part 1 futher.
+It covers debugging Angular as the client with Express as the web server, which will be hosted on App Engine.

 * TODO Youtube video link